maindconsultingservices/google_twitter_scraper/README.md

 > **Note:** These limits are enforced within the application.
 External services (Google or target websites) may impose stricter rate limits or block repeated requests if the thresholds are exceeded.

-## Restricting Google Search by Site
+## Restricting Google Search by Site and Timeframe

 The `/google/search` endpoint accepts an optional `sites` query parameter.
 When supplied, the search query is automatically augmented with the appropriate "site:" operators (grouped with the OR operator) to restrict results to the specified domains.
+Additionally, the new `timeframe` parameter allows users to filter results by relative time periods (e.g., last 24 hours, last week, last month, last year).

 ## Running the Application